-HIQA's National Standards for Children's Residential Centres 2018 apply to all designated children's residential centres - private, voluntary and statutory.
-However, notably, they are not applicable to designated centres for children with disabilities as these are regulated by the National Standards for Residential Services for Children and Adults with Disabilities.
-While HIQA's Standards for Residential Care, Foster Care, Special Care and Child Protection and Welfare require services to provide child-centred care and support, describing child-centred services as those 'valuing diversity and inclusion of all groups of children who may be in a minority as a result of their culture, religion, race, ethnicity, sexual orientation, gender identity or disability', it is a significant to the needs of children with disabilities.
+HIQA's National Standards for Children's Residential Centres 2018334 apply to all designated children's residential centres - private, voluntary and statutory.
+However, notably, they are not applicable to designated centres for children with disabilities as these are regulated by the National Standards for Residential Services for Children and Adults with Disabilities.335 While HIQA's Standards for Residential Care, Foster Care, Special Care and Child Protection and Welfare require services to provide child-centred care and support, describing child-centred services as those 'valuing diversity and inclusion of all groups of children who may be in a minority as a result of their culture, religion, race, ethnicity, sexual orientation, gender identity or disability',336 little consideration is given to the needs of children with disabilities.